Moto Z3 release date, price, news and features

-It’s getting close to time for Motorola to release the rest of Moto Z3 lineup of phones.
+Motorola launched the rest of its Moto Z3 lineup of phones today.
 Last year’s Moto Z2 Play and Moto Z2 Force launched around this time last year, and the Moto Z3 Play recently made its debut.
-But, we still expect at least one more variant of the Moto Z3, and this time there are likely to be special Moto Mod bundles added to the mix.
+But, with the Moto Z3, the family is rounded out, though it's surprising not to see a Moto Z3 Force variant.

-The launch of the Moto Z3 Play, as well as updates to the Moto G line, have given us a pretty good idea for what Motorola has in store this time around.
-The new Moto Z3 Play fits into the mid-range smartphone market, but the premium Moto Z3 Force should complete the family.
+The launch of the Moto Z3 Play, as well as updates to the Moto G line, had given us a pretty good idea for what Motorola had in store this time around.
+The new Moto Z3 Play fits into the mid-range smartphone market, and the new Moto Z3 fits at the higher end, though isn't quite on the spec footing of other new flagship phones.

-It’s not clear whether Motorola will launch any other variants in the Moto Z3 family, as last year there were only two Moto Z2 models.
+It’s not clear whether Motorola will still aunch any other variants in the Moto Z3 family, as last year there were only two Moto Z2 models.
 By comparison, the first series of Moto Z phones had three distinct models.

 Cut to the chase